Signing in to the portal

 To register for the clerk's portal, you must:

 If you are an attorney, mediator, judge, or anyone assigned a judicial branch ID number, you will need:

 If you are an invited account administrator, you will need:

-When creating your account, or when using the "Forgot Username" or "Forgot Password" links on the sign-in screen, you may be prompted to enter your attorney number, your non-attorney judge number, your mediator number, or your judicial branch ID number.
+When creating your account, or when using the "Forgot Username" or "Forgot Password" links on the sign-in screen, you may be prompted to enter your attorney number, your non-attorney judge number, your mediator number, portal access number, or your judicial branch ID number.

 Attorney numbers include a sequence number (usually one to six digits), a hyphen, and the two-digit county number.
 When entering your attorney number, you must include the hyphen, otherwise the portal will not recognize the number.
 Examples of correctly formatted attorney numbers include:

 Non-attorney judge numbers and temporary attorney numbers are formatted in the same way as attorney numbers, but also include an NA or TA at the end.
 Include the hyphen and the NA or TA suffix when entering your non-attorney judge number.

 Mediator numbers do not include hyphens and should be entered without them.